 Materials in the Classroom

-A wealth and variety of both in-house, handmade and commercially produced Montessori materials are available in VMS classrooms.
+A wealth and variety of both handmade and commercially produced Montessori materials are available in VMS classrooms.

 Learning continues to be a hands-on, focused experience.